 Thomas Jefferson was the acknowledged primary author of our Constitution.
 He was also a Christian, though some doubled his faith.
 He personally, using “cut and paste” methods, created his own book of things that he felt were most directly attributed to Jesus.
 It is no surprise that the a major part of his book included Jesus’ parables.
 The chart below summarizes the parables which Jefferson included and keys them with other works such as Barclay’s “The Parables of Jesus.”.
 Thomas Jefferson did not refer to his work as a bible, he referred to it as The Life and Morals of Jesus of Nazareth.
-I have added three parables from the Wikipedia list which Jefferson did not choose to use.
+I have added three parables from the Wikipedia list which Jefferson did not choose to use and have updated to show Parable reference from the New Testament, Phillips Translation.

 As the primary author of the Declaration of Independence, Jefferson’s religious beliefs are of great interest.
 He professed to be a Christian, and in the Declaration of Independence he wrote the phrase The Laws of Nature and Nature’s God.
 Further insight into his thinking are furnished in the Electricity and the Laws of Nature, below.